terraform-google-modules/terraform-google-org-policy/modules/org_policy_v2/README.md

 - `exclude_projects`: a list of project IDs to be excluded from this policy.
 They must be lower in the hierarchy than the policy root.
 - `rules`: Specify policy rules and conditions.
 Rules contain the following parameters:
   - `enforcement`: if `true` or `null`then policy will `deny_all`; if `false` then policy will `allow_all`.
 Applies for `boolean` based policies.
+  - `parameters`: Applies for `boolean` type policies for `managed` constraints, if constraint has parameters defined.
+Pass parameter values when policy enforcement is enabled.
+Ensure that parameter value types match those defined in the constraint definition.
+For example: `{"allowedLocations" : ["us-east1", "us-west1"], "allowAll" : true }`
   - `allow`: list of values to include in the policy with ALLOW behavior.
 Set `enforce` to `null` to use it.
   - `deny`: list of values to include in the policy with DENY behavior.
 Set `enforce` to `null` to use it.
   - `conditions`: [Organization tags](https://cloud.google.com/resource-manager/docs/organization-policy/tags-organization-policy) provides a way to conditionally allow or deny policies based on whether a resource has a specific tag.
 You can use tags and conditional enforcement of organization policies to provide centralized control of the resources in your hierarchy.
 Each condition has the following properties: